mean00/ln_rust_ili9341_demo/README.md

 This is a small demo to drive ILI9341/ST7735/ST889 from a GD32/STM32/CH32/RP2040 over SPI in rust

-The different screen only differs by their init file , containing the init sequence.
+The different screens only differ by their init file , containing the init sequence.

 The overall layout is :